mohsen-abbasi-am/opencv-face-detection-classic/README.md

-# opencv-face-detection-classic
-A simple and fast face detection project using OpenCV’s Haar Cascade classifier.
-No AI or deep learning—just classic computer vision techniques!
+# 👁️ Classic Face Detection with OpenCV (Haar Cascade)

+This project demonstrates face detection using **traditional image processing** techniques in OpenCV, specifically the **Haar Cascade classifier**.

+## 📌 What is Haar Cascade?

+Haar Cascade is a machine vision technique based on predefined patterns (features) used to detect objects like faces.
+It’s fast and works without deep learning.

+## 📂 Project Structure